Bilaspur, Chhattisgarh: Administration

-The city of Bilaspur is also a Nagar nigam.
-It has two Nagarpalikas namely (1) Takhatpur and (2) Ratanpur.
-It has been categorised into four Nagar Panchayat namely (1) Bilha (2) Kota (3) Boadri and (4) Malhar.
+The Bilaspur city is a Nagar Nigam and district headquarter of Bilaspur district.
 Bilaspur City runs under the administration of the Bilaspur Municipal Corporation (BMC).
-Ram Sharan Yadav is the current Mayor of Bilaspur, a member of Indian National Congress Party.
+Its Nagar Nigam, Municipality, District Magistrate, Sub-Divisional Magistrate, Tehsildar office and collectorate office are all situated near Nehru Chowk.
+It has three Nagar Palikas namely (1) Takhatpur, (2) Ratanpur, (3) Tifra.
+It has been categorised into seven Nagar Panchayat namely (1) Bilha (2) Kota (3) Bodri and (4) Malhar (5) Gourella (6) Sakri (7) Sirgitti.

 Culture

 Bilaspur is rich in its cultural heritage.
 Bilaspur has its own dance styles, cuisine, music and traditional folk songs.
 In rural areas, women wear garlands made of one rupee coins.
 This has gone out of fashion in recent times.
 The city celebrates all the major festivals of India.
-There are some local festivals such as the colorful Rout Dance (November), harley, and pola.
-The Rawat Nach Mahotsav is the folk dance festival of Bilaspur celebrated by Rawat tribes.
+There are some local festivals such as the colorful Raut Nach (November), harley, and pola.
+The Raut Nach Mahotsav is the folk-dance festival of Bilaspur celebrated by Yaduvanshis also known as Rauts in Chhattisgarh to honor lord Krishna and to thank nature for good crop season.

+There are other folk dances like Panthi, Karma, Kaksar and Padnwani (Needs to be added content).

 The town has been the home of several literary, theatre, arts personalities including Makhan Lal Chaturvedi, Satyadev Dubey, Bimal Mitra, Shrikant Verma.